Cat Ate Aluminum Foil: Here’s What To Do!

 Cat Ate Aluminum Foil

+Cats don’t normally go for aluminum foil but may ingest some if it has food on it, especially if the wrapped food has a strong scent and flavor your cats like.
 It’s also possible that your cat swallowed aluminum foil during playtime.
 Cats often mouth their toys, and if you give a tin foil as a plaything, don’t be shocked if your kitty tries to eat it.

 If your cat seems to be obsessed with eating tin foil, you should get it checked for pica.
 This is a condition wherein a person or animal consumes inedible items excessively.
+Take note that this condition can be life-threatening as the ingested items can be toxic or obstructive.

-Observe your cat
+1. Observe your cat

-If your cat starts to drool, vomit, have diarrhea, and breathe heavily, you must rush it to the vet.
+Ingestion of aluminum foil isn’t always an emergency for cats but if your cat starts to drool, vomit, have diarrhea, and breathe heavily, you must rush it to the vet.
 These are signs of intestinal blockage, which could happen if the aluminum foil is ingested in large amounts.

 Aside from that, the aluminum foil’s edges can scratch your cat’s throat or digestive tract.
 This can lead to internal bleeding and punctures requiring immediate veterinary care.

-Check what comes with the foil.
+2. Check what else was ingested with the foil.

-Don’t force your cat to vomit.
+4, Don’t force your cat to vomit.

 For example, if your cat eats large amounts of aluminum foil, the material will form a lump inside its tummy.
 In this situation, forcing your cat to vomit can lead to choking, breathing obstruction, and even death.
+It’s always best to call a veterinarian if your cat consumes a substantial amount of tin foil wraps.

 Does aluminum foil bother cats?